Last Updated: September 21, 2025

 - Chatbots can be customized through the system prompt, retrieval augmented generation (RAG) or fine tuning.

-- To use a chatbot for critical operations, we should create an app (or Claude Skill - see below) and configure it as a chatbot tool, creating an AI agent.
+- To use a chatbot for critical operations, we should create an app (or Claude skill - see below) and configure it as a chatbot tool, creating an AI agent.

 The learning/building progression is captured in the following diagram.
 Chatbots are a special type of app, and agents are chatbots with tools.
 AI can write the code to create these things, and there are also “no code” options available (Custom GPTs at OpenAI).